 Here are three examples of three good quality two-carat diamonds with average prices (watch high-resolution videos of them by clicking on the image):

 What Determines the Price of the Diamond?

-In addition, Fluorescence, Shape, and Certification also affect the price of a diamond.
+Besides, Fluorescence, Shape, and Certification also affect the price of a diamond.

-The cut of the diamond refers to the angles at which the diamond is cut and how it is proportioned.
+The cut refers to the angles at which the diamond is cut and how it is proportioned.
 Some cuts are more expensive because they enhance the appearance of the diamond.
-If the stone is cut at the right angles it will better reflect light and sparkle a lot more.
-Well cut 2 carat diamonds seem to be very hard to find these days.
-But don’t worry the cut is not the only measure of the quality of the diamond.
+If the stone is cut at the right angles, it will reflect light better and sparkle more.
+Well cut 2-carat diamonds seem to be very hard to find these days.
+But it would be best if you do not worry since the cut is not the only measure of diamond quality.